AyayronCodes/Blockchain-Practice/README.md

 # Blockchain-Practice
-Keeping a record of what I learned from Youtube, Linkedin Learning, Udemy, etc.
+Keeping a record of what I learned from Youtube, Udemy, Linkedin Learning, Coursera, etc.
 Coding as well as general info about blockchain.
 Especially cryptos and NFTs.

 ------------------------------------------------------

 <2021> </br>

-Just watched videos about blockchain mostly, never tried learning to code and implement it since I was mostly working on web dev.</br></br>
-Some of the channels I really liked are: </br>
+Record of some of the channels I really liked: </br>
 Whteboard Crypto: https://www.youtube.com/c/WhiteboardCrypto (easier to watch for beginners, watched most of the vids) </br>
 Finematics: https://www.youtube.com/channel/UCh1ob28ceGdqohUnR7vBACA (solid all around, learned a lot of defi related stuff here, watched most of the vids) </br>
 99Bitcoins: https://www.youtube.com/c/Bitcoinwithpaypal/featured (more detailed than Whiteboard, watched like half of cryto related vids) </br>